Los Angeles Chapter 7 Attorney

 - Free up income that used to go toward interest and late fees

-- Keep your house, car, and personal possessions if you are current in payments for them
+- Keep your house, car, and personal possessions if you are current on payments

-- RHM LAW LLP charges convenient flat fees and offers long-term payment plans for those who qualify.
-We devote our practice solely to bankruptcy, so we can provide skilled and knowledgeable services.
+RHM LAW LLP charges straightforward flat fees and offers long-term payment plans if you qualify.
+Our practice is focused solely on bankruptcy, so we can deliver knowledgeable and detailed guidance.
+Reach out to a skilled Chapter 7 lawyer as soon as you can.

 What Chapter 7 Bankruptcy Doesn’t Eliminate

-It’s also important to know that Chapter 7 does not eliminate some debts, including student loans and most back taxes, along with court-ordered alimony and child support.
+Chapter 7 does not eliminate several debts, including student loans, most back taxes, and court-ordered alimony and child support.

-With the help of our Chapter 7 bankruptcy lawyers in Los Angeles, in just a short period of time you may be able to eliminate unsecured debts get tax debt relief, and be on the way to a more secure financial future.
-Our firm serves clients in the Los Angeles area and San Fernando Valley through offices in Encino and Los Angeles.
+With support from our Chapter 7 bankruptcy lawyers in Los Angeles, you may be able to clear unsecured debts, resolve tax issues, and move toward financial stability.
+We serve clients across the Los Angeles area and the San Fernando Valley from our offices in Encino and Los Angeles.

 When Can You File Chapter 7 Again in CA?